-This is the food that is provided by our Maker to keep us healthy and alive without debilitating diseases.
+This food keeps us healthy and helps us naturally fight disese.
 Foods like apples, carrots, raw nuts and seeds.
 Foods that haven’t been loaded with hormones, pesticides and other unnatural chemicals.
 These are the foods you can grow (or raise) in your own backyard in an organic garden or by raising your own chickens for example.

-Think Doritos, soda, fruit snacks, microwave meals, etc.
+Think cheese curls, soda, fruit snacks, microwave meals, etc.

-Eating a variety of real foods provides your body with all the nutrients it needs to function and stay healthy.
+Eating a variety of real, healing foods provides your body with all the nutrients it needs to function and stay healthy.
 This should be your first food choice on a daily basis.

 Step 2: Exercise

-According to researcher Michael Flynn who studies the impact of exercise on the immune system at Purdue University, 30 minutes of exercise, three or four times a week, is the best way to boost your immune system.
-Any more will actually begin to have the reverse effect.
+According to researcher Michael Flynn, who studies the impact of exercise on the immune system at Purdue University, 30 minutes of exercise, three or four times a week, is the best way to boost your immune system.
+Any more could actually begin to have the reverse effect.
+(20)